What Grace told me that day under the willow tree at the stables, is going to stay in my mind for quite a long time.

 “But can’t she just stay there?”
 Ave asked, looking pleadingly at Aunt Martha.

 Aunt Martha shrugged.
-“It’s your father and grandmother’s decision.” she said.
+“It’s your father and grandmother’s decision.” she said to Ave.

 “What decision?”
 I asked and the bird bonked its head on the window again.
 I swear that window is going to break.
 Panic filled the tensioned air.